By Kim Simonsen

 Biographical Information

-Kim Simonsen is a Faroese writer.
+Kim Simonsen is a Faroese writer and publisher.
 He is the author of seven books, as well as numerous essays and academic articles.
-In 2014, Simonsen won the Faroese National Award for his poetry collection What good does it do for a person to wake up one morning this side of the new millennium.
-His newest poetry collection is currently nominated for the Nordic Council Literature Award in 2024.
+In 2014, Simonsen won the Faroe Islands’ National Book Award for his poetry collection What good does it do for a person to wake up one morning this side of the new millennium.
+His newest poetry collection was nominated for the Nordic Council Literature Prize in 2024.

 Randi Ward is a poet, translator, lyricist, and photographer from West Virginia.
 She earned her MA in Cultural Studies from the University of the Faroe Islands and has twice won the American-Scandinavian Foundation’s Nadia Christensen Prize.